DORA Process in DHCP – Explained in detail

 Destination MAC: DHCP client MAC Address

 Now, as you can see, still the Destination IP address in the DHCP Offer Message header has a broadcast IP address.
 This is because the client didn’t get an IP address from DHCP Server.
-But, this time, this message is broadcast at Network Layer only.
+But, this time, this message is broadcast on Network Layer only.

 DHCP Request Message – The Dora Third Message

 Now, the DHCP client machine receives the DHCP Offer message and replies with a DHCP request message.
-This message basically tells the DHCP server that I’m fine with this IP address.
+This message tells the DHCP server that I’m fine with this IP address.
 Please allocate this IP address to me.
 The DHCP Request Message header has the following main fields:

 Source IP: 0.0.0.0